Guns in America: Can We Do Anything? (My Story)

 Everyone boarded, even the people running from their tight connections.
 One man was turned away.
 A supervisor came out.
 I heard a lot of serious talk.
 We learned that some of the exit row seats were broken and that everyone may have to deplane.
 Then, Sharon, the very kind and wise supervisor walked over to us: “Don’t worry.
 I will get you on the plane.”
 She and I talked about Gladys, talked about being in the right place at the right time, and we talked about how the world could use some kindness.
 Sharon, the very kind United supervisor, got us on the plane.

-Hours later, with my compression socks still suffocating my calves, we were arriving at the gate ready to board our Boston to London redeye when Dave and I realized the magic that had descended on our very weird and long day.
-It was at that moment we realized that we were on the inaugural United Boston-to-London nonstop.
+Hours later, with my compression socks still suffocating my calves, we arrived at the gate ready to board our Boston to London redeye when Dave and I realized the magic that had descended on our very weird and long day.
+It was at that moment we realized that we were on the inaugural United Boston-to-London nonstop flight.
 There were United executives at the gate doing a photoshoot, a balloon arch, and a table spread with fruit trays, tea, and shortbread.
 There were gift bags for all the passengers.
 They gave us little lapel pins with the USA and UK flags.
 It was a party and it was a pretty amazing experience.
 We made it to London just over three hours after our original scheduled landing.
 Our flight attendant was just as kind.
 He held my hand in said, “Thank you, Mrs. Adams.
 It was our pleasure to have you on this flight.”

 We have been in London since Friday.
 We started the first thirty hours without our checked luggage.
 I was disappointed to learn that the United lost baggage lady misinformed us regarding assistance.

-While our luggage remained in Houston, we stinky-Uber’d our way to our first destination, this amazing place called Monkey Island Estate near the village of Bray.
+While our luggage remained in Houston, we Uber’d our way to our first destination, this amazing place called Monkey Island Estate near the village of Bray.
 We saw no Monkeys, but did find two three-Michelin-starred restaurants: The Fat Duck and The Waterside Inn.
 No. We did not eat at these fine establishments.
 We opted for sandwiches and yogurts from the Sainsburys grocery store.
 I promise we will be back and I am leaning towards The Fat Duck!
 While on our Monkey Island getaway, we also walked for miles and miles and miles just like Mormon pioneer children.
 To the relief of my blistered and bleeding feet, we found a Nike Outlet, and I was able to buy new sneakers.
 After our delightful weekend, we made our way to London via the best smelling Uber ever.
 Our driver, whose other job is as a counselor for people with Autism, was even better.

-London was a whirlwind of museums, epic walks, city bikes, one play (Neil Gaiman’s, “The Ocean At The End Of The Lane,” an amazing Graffiti Tunnel, crossing several bridges, and lots and lots of Tesco Meal Deals.
+London was a whirlwind of museums, epic walks, city bikes, one play, Neil Gaiman’s, “The Ocean At The End Of The Lane,” an amazing Graffiti Tunnel, crossing several bridges, and lots and lots of Tesco Meal Deals.
 I think I liked the Temple Church the most.
 It is the place where Dave and I experienced a total meltdown last time we were here.
 We visited the church together.
 I took a picture in the bathroom by myself.
-We learned about William Marshal, the Magna Carta and the US Constitution and then we made our way over to the Museum of London, where we not only learned that the Romans were the first to settle London in like 20BC, we Face-timed with Kyle in a museum stairwell.
+We learned about William Marshal, the Magna Carta and the US Constitution and then we made our way over to the Museum of London, where we not only learned that the Romans were the first to settle London in like 20BC, we Face-timed with son #1 in a museum stairwell.
 On our way back to the hotel, we took the route that led us through Postman’s Park.
 There, at the end of this tiny, beautiful space we came across a covered shelter.
 The shelter is called, “The G.F.
 Watt’s Memorial To Heroic Self Sacrifice.”
 In it we found tiles dedicated to people who gave their lives to save another.
 Many were killed saving someone from drowning.
 Others lost their lives saving people from fires.
 And then there were Arthur Strange and Mark Tomlinson, “on a desperate venture to save two girls from quicksand in Lincolnshire were themselves engulfed on August 25, 1902.”
 It was an oddly and very humbling full circle moment.
 Dave and I gave our seats so a sweet widow could make it to her granddaughter’s christening.
 Arguably, we benefitted far more than the act of giving up our seats.
 And here we stood, learning about all these cool British people who gave up their lives for nothing more than to save someone else.

 Now we are back at the hotel.
 I have been in a relaxed frenzy reorganizing our things.
 I think we are packed.
 I should be asleep.
 We leave in the morning for Australia.